gurugsv7/igmcsigma/update-todo.md

-- [ ] Analyze routing/navigation setup
+- [x] Analyze requirements and extract events/workshops that do NOT require delegate pass from brochure
-- [ ] Implement scroll-to-top logic on page navigation
+- [ ] Add delegateRequired flag to EVENT_INFO for all events/workshops
-- [ ] Integrate scroll-to-top logic into the app
+- [ ] Update EventRegistration form to show "Delegate ID" field only if delegateRequired is true
-- [ ] Test navigation between all pages
+- [ ] Update EmailJS template and code to include delegate_id for relevant events
-- [ ] Verify scroll-to-top works as expected
+- [ ] Test registration for both types (with and without delegate ID)